Skip to article frontmatterSkip to article content

 For some problms, the solution to a size NN input can be written in terms of the previous N1N - 1, N2N - 2, etc. inputs.
 For example, the Fibonacci sequence: FN=FN1+FN2F_N = F_{N - 1} + F_{N - 2}, with F0=0F_0 = 0, F1=1F_1 = 1.
 Problems of this form can be solved with recursion, which is a way of breaking a problem down into smaller and smaller pieces until you reach a limiting case

-There are two key components to recursive solution to a problem of size NN:
+There are two key components to finding a recursive solution to a problem of size NN:

 1. Inductive reasoning: We find a way to write any case for NN in terms of N1N - 1, N2N - 2, etc